 Evade provides an additional 20.0% movement speed for 3.0 seconds.

-Evading whilst travelling forwards now increases the damage of your next light attack by 15.0%.
-Effect lasts for one second, or the first attack’s impact.
+Evading whilst traveling forwards now increases the damage of your next light attack by 15.0%.
+Effect lasts for one second or the first attack’s impact.

 Each successful light attack now reduces the cooldown of Evade by 30.0%.

 Lunge forward 10.0 meters with your Rapier, piercing through enemies in your path and dealing 145.0% damage.

 Killing an enemy with Fleche reduces the cooldown by 80.0%.

 After using Fleche, the next critical hit you inflict will have 15.0% more damage.
 Effect lasts for 5.0 seconds, or upon a successful critical hit.

 Pressing the light attack key during Fleche will end the phasing lunge forward, and perform an attack that deals 115.0% damage.

 Successfully striking a foe with any attack reduces Rapier cooldowns by 1.0%.

 Attacks against targets that you have inflicted bleed upon will deal 5.0% more damage.